puppetlabs/puppetlabs-websphere_application_server/README.md

 Should be a string that has space-separated filenames.

-Defaults to `index.html index.html.var`
+Defaults to `index.html index.html.var`.

 ##### `log_dir`

 Specifies the full path to where access/error logs should be stored.

-Defaults to `${target}/logs`
+Defaults to `${target}/logs`.

 ##### `access_log`

 The filename for the access log.
-Defaults to `access_log`
+Defaults to `access_log`.

 ##### `error_log`

 The filename for the error log.
-Defaults to `error_log`
+Defaults to `error_log`.

 ##### `export_node`

 Boolean.
 Specifies whether a `websphere_node` resource should be exported.
 This is intended to be used for DMGRs to collect to create an _unmanaged_ node.

 Defaults to `true`

 ##### `export_server`

 Boolean.
 Specifies whether a `websphere_web_server` resource should be exported for this server.

-This is intended to be used for a DMGR to collect to create a web server instance.
+This allows a DMGR to collect it to create a web server instance.

-Defaults to `true`
+Defaults to `true`.

 ##### `node_name`

 Specifies the node name to use for creation on a DMGR.

-Defaults to `$::fqdn`
+Defaults to `$::fqdn`.

-Required if `export_node` is `true`
+Required if `export_node` is `true`.

 ##### `node_hostname`